Independent politician: Iceland

-The President of Iceland (currently Guðni Th.
-Jóhannesson) is independent.
+The President of Iceland (currently Halla Tómasdóttir) is independent.
+By convention, presidents of Iceland usually relinquish any party membership prior to or upon taking office.

 Ireland

-In Ireland, proportional representation, the comparative looseness of formal parties, and strong local sentiment have meant that independents have formed a significant part of the parliamentary landscape since the foundation of the state: in the early elections to Dáil Éireann (parliament), independents accounted for 7% of seats in 1922, 8.5% in 1923, 10.5% in 1927, and 9% in 1932, though with the development of relatively more structured parties their numbers declined thereafter.
+In Ireland, constituency-based proportional representation, the comparative looseness of formal parties, and strong local sentiment have meant that independents have formed a significant part of the parliamentary landscape since the foundation of the state: in the early elections to Dáil Éireann (parliament), independents accounted for 7% of seats in 1922, 8.5% in 1923, 10.5% in 1927, and 9% in 1932, though with the development of relatively more structured parties their numbers declined thereafter.
 These were similar proportions to the number of independents elected to other interwar European democracies such as France (see above).

 It was not until the 2010s that independents would see a similar electoral success, with record scores for independents surpassing the previous interwar highs.

-After the Irish general election in 2016, there were 19 independent TDs (parliamentary deputies) in the Dáil (the lower house of the Irish parliament), representing 12% of the total.
-Two technical groups were formed by independent deputies to coordinate their activities: the Independents4Change, with four deputies, opposed the government, while the Independent Alliance formed part of the minority government's working majority.
-A number of other individual independents similarly supported the government, and received cabinet positions.
+After the Irish general election in 2020, there were 23 independent TDs (parliamentary deputies) in the Dáil (the lower house of the Irish parliament), representing 14% of the total.

-There are fourteen independent senators in the 25th Seanad (the upper house of the Irish parliament), representing 23% of the total.
-Three of these are elected by the graduates of the National University of Ireland and two from Dublin University.
-There are also five independent senators who were nominated by the Taoiseach and four elected by the technical panels.
+There are ten independent senators in the 26th Seanad (the upper house of the Irish parliament), representing 16% of the total.
+Two of these are elected by the graduates of the National University of Ireland and three from Dublin University.
+There is also one independent senator who was nominated by the Taoiseach and four elected by the technical panels.

+Isle of Man

+The majority of the elected representatives in the Isle of Man are independents.